Layoffs and Severance Pay

 If an employee has to be terminated and paid severance pay, the amount will be limited by the employment contract termination provision (if there is one and it is enforceable).

 As previously mentioned, under the ESA, a temporary layoff longer than 13 weeks in any 20-week period (or about three months in a five-month period) was considered a permanent layoff or a termination.
 With a permanent layoff, employers are required to provide employees with written working notice of termination and/or pay severance to qualifying employees, based on their length of service (and issue a Record of Employment at the end of the employment relationship).
-Now, temporary layoffs relating to the COVID-19 pandemic can be extended to 16 weeks, if the employee agrees.
+Now, temporary layoffs relating to the COVID-19 pandemic can be extended through the application for variance process, if the employee agrees.

 Although a longer layoff might be considered a termination for the purposes of the ESA, we strongly recommend communicating with your employees and trying to reach an agreement if further time is required due to COVID circumstances.
-A lot of employees are willing to work together to support their employer and keep their jobs and with the added support of the numerous financial aids, including CERB, CEWS, CEBA, Rent Assistance, Work Share, Sub Plan, this could be possible.
+A lot of employees are willing to work together to support their employer and keep their jobs and with the added support of the numerous financial aids from the Federal and Provincial governments (previously including CERB, CEWS, CEBA, Rent Assistance, Work Share, Sub Plan), this could be possible.
 We recommend reaching agreements where possible before terminating valued employees, and we can help you ensure the agreements are documented accordingly.
-You can read more about the other programs in our previous blog posts here: https://www.ksw.bc.ca/employment-labour-blog/

 How much “common law” notice or pay in lieu (severance pay) do people need to get because of the current workforce market?